 - What else is happening

-Traditionally, strong beer is drunk in Bavaria during Lent between Ash Wednesday (5 March 2025) and Easter (Easter Sunday, 20 April 2025).
+Traditionally, strong beer is drunk in Bavaria during Lent between Ash Wednesday and Easter.
 So every year March gets off to a very cheerful, sociable and Munich start, as the Paulaner brewery hosts its legendary Starkbierfest, which expresses the local attitude to life and is as much a part of the city as the Oktoberfest.
 Together, people drink strong beer to brass music, talk a lot and have fun, simply enjoying life.
 Since time immemorial, the people of Munich have made a pilgrimage to the “mountain“ during Lent, more precisely to the Nockherberg in Giesing.
 There are several festivals in and around the city – but this one is cult and the original.
 Because the strong beer was invented on the Nockherberg and is called “Salvator“, by the way.
 The highlight of the Starkbier festival is the Salvator rehearsal with the so-called politician derblecken in the form of a Lenten sermon and a musical comedy.

-Strong beer festival on the Nockherberg, daily from 14 March to 6 April, Nockherberg
+Strong beer festival on the Nockherberg, daily from 27 February to 22 March 2026, Nockherberg

 During the strong beer festival the strong beer can be tasted in the Augustiner-Keller storage cellar, where beer was once stored and is drunk today.
 The vaults made of rough red bricks, the rustic wooden benches and, last but not least, the huge old lager barrels create a unique atmosphere.
 At strong beer time, the old lager cellar becomes a place of pilgrimage for all friends of the “Augustiner Maximator“, who are already eagerly awaiting the quaffable dark doppelbock from the Augustiner brewery after the winter.
 Strong beer festivals are also held on the ground floor of the Augustiner-Keller.

-Strong beer festival in the Augustiner-Keller, thursdays, fridays and saturdays from 13 March to 5 April, Augustiner-Keller
+Strong beer festival in the Augustiner-Keller, February/March 2026, Augustiner-Keller

-You can find the dates for other strong beer festivals in Munich here.
+You can find the dates for more strong beer festivals in Munich here.

-The Munich Irish celebrate St. Patrick's Day on 16 March 2025 with a parade.
-Flag bearers, sports clubs, traditional costume clubs and folklore societies will start at 12 noon at Münchner Freiheit and march the 2.5 km route along Leopoldstrasse and Ludwigstrasse to Odeonsplatz.
-On Saturday, 15 March 2025, the St. Patrick's Day pre-party will be held from 12 noon on Odeonsplatz with food stalls and a stage with a cultural programme.
+The Munich Irish celebrate St. Patrick's Day with a parade.
+Flag bearers, sports clubs, traditional costume clubs and folklore societies will start at Münchner Freiheit and march the 2.5 km route along Leopoldstrasse and Ludwigstrasse to Odeonsplatz.

 You can find a well curated selection on Munich - City of Music.